zentyal/zentyal/docs/en/user/backup.rst

-Restoring special services
+Restoring services
 --------------------------

-With the files some special-prepared backup data are stored.
+With the files  special-prepared backup data to ease the restore of some services.
 This is:
- * backup of the eBox configuration
+ * backup of the eBox configuration.
- * backup of eBox's logs
+ * backup of eBox's logs database.

 In the 'Services restore' tab both can be restored for the selected date.

-The eBox conifugration's backup stores  the configuration of all modules that have been enabled at some point, as well as the LDAP users and any other additional files required by each of these modules.
+The eBox configuration's backup stores  the configuration of all modules that have been enabled at some point, as well as the LDAP data and any other additional files required by each of these modules.

-You must be careful in case of the eBox configuration backup becasuse all the configuration and LDAP data will be replaced.
+You must be careful in case of the eBox configuration restore becasuse all the configuration and LDAP data will be replaced.
 However, for the non-LDAP configuration you must click 'Save changes' to enforce the data.